plannigan/columbo/docs/index.md

 ### User Prompts

-The primary use of `columbo` is to define a sequence of interaction that are used to prompt a user to provide answers using a terminal.
+The primary use of `columbo` is to define a sequence of interactions that are used to prompt a user to provide answers using a terminal.
 Below is a sample which shows how this can be used.

 ```python